🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 • You can keep the budget of an experimental campaign low, without impacting the budget of your core service campaign

-• You can move a group of well performing keywords into a new campaign and focus more budget on them to boost their success
+• You can move a group of well performing keywords into a new campaign and allocate more budget on them to boost their success

 • You can separate campaigns out by the services you provide, and allocate more budget to the services that are more important to you